protocol-1903/zzz-nonstandard-beacons/README.md

 # Known Issues/Future Features
 - There is currently no way to see the fuel inventory.
 This will eventually be fixed by a custom GUI implementation.
+- If you rotate a beacon, it will show the "this entity cannot be rotated" message even though the connections rotate.
+This is not solvable, just ignore it.
 - Most of the previous issues were resolved in version 1.2.0.
 Yay!

 If you have any suggestions for future features or compatability, let me know.
 Creating a discussion on the shelved issues/features makes it more likely that they will be implemented.